-We’re going to take a look at the key hedge fund action encompassing Five Point Holdings, LLC (NYSE:FPH).
+We’re going to check out the key hedge fund action encompassing Five Point Holdings, LLC (NYSE:FPH).

 What have hedge funds been doing with Five Point Holdings, LLC (NYSE:FPH)?

-At Q3’s end, a total of 12 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -14% from one quarter earlier.
-On the other hand, there were a total of 17 hedge funds with a bullish position in FPH at the beginning of this year.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q1’s end, a total of 16 of the hedge funds tracked by Insider Monkey were long this stock, a change of 0% from one quarter earlier.
+On the other hand, there were a total of 15 hedge funds with a bullish position in FPH a year ago.
+With hedge funds’ sentiment swirling, there exists an “upper tier” of key hedge fund managers who were boosting their stakes meaningfully (or already accumulated large positions).

-Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Five Point Holdings, LLC (NYSE:FPH) but similarly valued.
-We will take a look at 1st Source Corporation (NASDAQ:SRCE), Chesapeake Utilities Corporation (NYSE:CPK), Corporacion America Airports SA (NYSE:CAAP), and Hertz Global Holdings, Inc. (NYSE:HTZ).
-This group of stocks’ market valuations resemble FPH’s market valuation.
+Let’s also examine hedge fund activity in other stocks – not necessarily in the same industry as Five Point Holdings, LLC (NYSE:FPH) but similarly valued.
+These stocks are Cray Inc. (NASDAQ:CRAY), Liberty Tripadvisor Holdings Inc (NASDAQ:LTRPA), Methode Electronics Inc. (NYSE:MEI), and Domo Inc. (NASDAQ:DOMO).
+All of these stocks’ market caps are closest to FPH’s market cap.